simonmichael/hledger/hledger/hledger.m4.md

 You can also combine multiple matchers one the same line separated by `&&` (AND) or `&& !` (AND NOT).
-Eg `%description amazon && %date 2025-01-01` will match only when the description field contains "amazon" and the date field equals 2025-01-01.
+Eg `%description amazon && %date 2025-01-01` will match only when the description field contains "amazon" and the date field contains "2025-01-01".
 *Added in 1.42.*

 ### Match groups